 - Straight pins

-How to upcycle an empty tissue box into an affordable yet expensive-looking storage basket
+How to upcycle an empty tissue box into a cheap yet expensive-looking storage basket

 1. Prepare your empty tissue box for the transformation: using a sharp knife or scissors, cut off and recycle the top of the box.